digitaldias/LuisTools/readme.md

 # LUIS Tools

-This repository aims to collect useful tools, scripts and other documentation to facilitate working with the  [Microsoft LUIS](https://luis.ai) cognitive service.
+This repository aims to collect useful tools, scripts and other documentation to facilitate working with the  [Microsoft LUIS](https://luis.ai) service.

 Current List of tools available: